shyVibe/TrendyLanding/VERCEL_DEPLOYMENT.md

 # Deploying to Vercel

-This guide provides instructions for deploying the EsportsCoach landing page to Vercel.
+This guide provides instructions for deploying the EsportsCoaching landing page to Vercel.

 ## Prerequisites